JGrubb/ignoredbydinosaurs.com/_posts/2010-02-09-race-to-running-software.md

 -via <a href="http://www.37signals.com/">37 Signals</a>
 <br />

-<p>And on that note, this blog is going away soon.
-I'm going to be needing this space for something else.</p>
+And on that note, this blog is going away soon.
+I'm going to be needing this space for something else.